hungryram/hungryram-gatsby/portfolio/karina-crisp-summit-realty.md

 image_alt_tag: Modern website design
 meta_description: Website design for Karina Crisp by Hungry Ram.
 The site is custom designed and is associated with Summit Realty Broker.
-meta_title: Karina Crisp Website Design by Hungry Ram
+title_tag: Karina Crisp Website Design by Hungry Ram
 projects:
 - Real Estate
 review: I've worked with several web designers in the past and Ram is by far the best